HelpChat/PlaceholderAPI/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: New placeholders
+name: New placeholders/plugin
-about: Have you find some placeholders that aren't on our wiki?
-Let us know!
+about: Do you have a plugin that supports and/or adds placeholders from/to PlaceholderAPI and that isn't on the wiki?
+Use this template!

 ---